wnkbll/lockpick/zapret/readme.md

 1) run `arm64/install_arm64.cmd`
 2) reboot if testsigning mode is not already enabled. "test mode" text should be present in the right bottom corner of the screen.

+### WIN7 подготовка
+If windivert cannot start as is run `win7/install_win7.cmd`.
+Or install ESU updates.

 ### ANTIVIRUS WARNING
-cygwin and windivert may cause antivirus reaction.
+windivert may cause antivirus reaction.
 They are not viruses, your antivirus is insane.
 Use exceptions or disable AV completely if you are affected.